 We will continue to support our spiritual resources developed and refined during these trying times.

 Sunday's Video Services are posted on our website & on our YouTube channel ("Messiah Lutheran Ashtabula").
 Please Subscribe to our YouTube channel.

 The Facebook Page "Messiah Lutheran Bula" (maintained by Sue Riley) hosts all sorts of positive and helpful posts.
 The Facebook Page that I write, "Good Day", provides relevant biblical / prayerful perspectives.
 Links to these pages are provided on this websites Menu and are usefull for those not registered on Facebook - Pages can still be accessed via these links.

 In addition to Facebook, Frank Maenpa edits Messiah's web page -- www.messiahashtabula.com.
-Helpful pieces show up there, such as sermons from our Bishop Allende and my own Pastor's Page as well as a Page of Daily Prayers.
+Helpful pieces show up here, such as sermons from our Bishop Allende and my own Pastor's Page as well as a Page of Daily Prayers for the week.

 Online Donations Active !

 We have added a link to "GivePlus" an online donation feature powered by Vanco Services to our site.
 Vanco Services is the same company that has been processing electronic giving for several of our members.
 With this link on our website you can now give online using a credit card or by deducting from your checking or savings account at your Bank.
 Donations can be a single, one time gift or scheduled for weekly, bi-weekly or monthly automatically reoccuring donations .
 Note: Credit card donations do carry some fees for the church.
 Usually about 2.75%.
 There is an option that allows you to absorb those fees if you choose to.

 Choosing the "ACH" option to deduct from your bank account usually does not carry any fees.
 Members still have the option to fill out a form and have their donation come right out of their checking account on a similar schedule of their choosing.
 Usually there is only a minimal fee for such transactions.